veeraprachx/plantique-public/README.md

 - Designed a prototype Smart Farming System that automates greenhouse operations, reducing manual labor and increasing crop yield.

-- Integrated Arduino‑based IoT sensors with a full‑stack React/Node.js web application to collect real‑time greenhouse data (temperature, humidity, soil moisture) and trigger irrigation automatically or manually.
+- Integrated Arduino‑based IoT sensors with a full‑stack React/Node.js web application to collect real‑time greenhouse data (temperature, humidity) and trigger irrigation automatically or manually.

 - Implemented and validated the system in a small‑scale greenhouse at the Faculty of Engineering, Chulalongkorn University.